Last Updated on 23rd February 2025

 The Inheritance Act and joint property

-If you would like further information on the Inheritance Act and joint property or you are considering an inheritance claim in an estate where the deceased held property as a ‘joint tenant’ then please call our FREE helpline on 0333 888 0407 or email us at [email protected]
+If you would like further information on the Inheritance Act and joint property or you are considering an inheritance claim in an estate where the deceased held property as a ‘joint tenant’, then please contact our highly rated inheritance solicitors on 0333 888 0407 for a free consultation, or email us at [email protected]

 Claims under the Inheritance Act are made against property and assets within the deceased person’s estate.
 But what is the situation where the deceased owned joint property and assets have passed out of their estate under the survivorship principle?